kvshvlin/yourmailproject/about.md

 **Step 2**.
 After you receive these 11 postcards, illustrate 10 postcards anyhow you fancy and use 1 postcard to test your art materials.

 **Step 3**.
-Share work in progress images to your Instagram stories and tag our <a href="https://www.instagram.com/yourmailproject" rel="noopener noreferrer" target="_blank">Instagram</a> account @yourmailproject, or make an Instagram post and use hashtag #yourmailproject.
+Share work-in-progress images to your Instagram stories and tag our <a href="https://www.instagram.com/yourmailproject" rel="noopener noreferrer" target="_blank">Instagram</a> account @yourmailproject, or make an Instagram post and use hashtag #yourmailproject.

 **Step 4**.
 Mail your illustrated postcards to us as soon as possible via speed post along with your preferred selling price for each.

 **Step 5**.
 Albeit the original author reserves all copyrights, after we receive an illustrator's submission we use Your Mail Project brand assets to curate the project thenceforth.

 **Step 6**.
-Every customer gets an exclusive product that will never be replicated in analog format and can be sent to friends and family via India Post with / without an accompanying message.
+Every customer gets an exclusive product that will never be replicated in analog format and can be sent to friends and family via India Post with/without an accompanying message.

 **Step 7**.
 Once a sale happens, we pay the illustrator.
 Read about how we handle payments [_here_](https://kushalsamant.github.io/yourmailproject/payments.html) and pricing [_here_](https://kushalsamant.github.io/yourmailproject/pricing.html).